PlanktoScope/PlanktoScope/documentation/docs/troubleshooting/index.md

 ## Hostname/DHCP issue with Orange Livebox router

 If you connected your PlanktoScope to a Orange Livebox, its hostname may be incorrect and change often.
-For example if your PlanktoScope name is `pretty-flower-123` the router might have assigned the hostname `pkscope-pretty-flower` instead of `pkscope-pretty-flower-123`.
+For example if your PlanktoScope name is `pretty-flower-123` the router may assign the hostname `pkscope-pretty-flower` instead of `pkscope-pretty-flower-123`.

 You can workaround this issue by: